This article was last updated on January 23

 When it comes to tax season I receive a lot of reader questions, many tinged with a hint of desperation, around why IRS tax refunds are taking so long and what can be done to get refunds sooner rather than later.
 This is no different in the current tax season where a number of folks have commented on potential and actuals delays with their refunds.

-In fact for the current tax season the IRS has already announced that there will likely be tax refund payment delays due to the January Government shutdown and existing tax code changes.
-In particular for those claiming the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) refunds may not be processed until after February 15 (with payments coming 2 weeks later) in order to perform further identity verification checks.
-Keeping checking WMR for updates and exact dates on your refund payment.
-You should no longer be seeing the PATH message as a blocker to get your refund processed and paid.
-If held up for other reasons (see below) you will get the applicable message/follow-up action.
+In fact for the current tax season the IRS has already announced that there will likely be tax refund payment delays due to the payment and processing of new stimulus payments over the new year and existing tax code changes to combat the COVID pandemic fallout.
+In particular for those claiming the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) refunds may not be processed and paid until mid March in order to perform further identity verification checks and update systems that allows claimants to use 2019 tax year information to qualify for these credits due to a job or income loss in 2020.

 Other reasons your refund may be delayed per the IRS